debiki/talkyard/docs/wildcard-dot-localhost.md

     [main]
     dns=dnsmasq

-#### Qubes OS
+#### Qubes OS Standalone VM

-Assuming you use a stand-alone Debian qube (i.e. VM) for developing Talkyard, then, follow the instructions for Debian just above.
+Assuming you use a stand-alone Debian qube (i.e. VM) for developing Talkyard, then, **follow the instructions** for **Debian** (!) just above.

+Hmm, but edit: `/etc/NetworkManager/NetworkManager.conf`, which already exists, instead of `/etc/NetworkManager/conf.d/00-use-dnsmasq.conf`.

 And, you also need to tell Qubes OS to actually start NetworkManager in the qube — starting it from inside the qube itself won't work.
 In dom0, do this:

     qvm-service --enable YOUR_DEBIAN_QUBE_NAME network-manager

 And apparently you need to reboot the qube too.

+#### Qubes OS AppVM

+You need to run the `sudo sh -c 'echo ...'` command above in the template VM (not the AppVM) so the changes in `/etc/` won't disappear on restart.

 Mac